Combourg - Chateaubriand's Chateau - Brittany

-Indeed, the family's aristocratic title dates back to the 11th century Crusades.
+The family's aristocratic title indeed dates back to the 11th century Crusades.

-Their family crest carries the memory of the religious expeditions to the Holy Land in their motto:
+Their crest carries the memory of the religious expeditions to the Holy Land in their motto:

 "Mon sang a teingt la banniere de France - My blood is on the banner of France"